-In this matter we agree with the recommendation of assessing the risk of exposure and infection depending on the role of each HCW, in the clinical setting [21,22,23].
+In this matter we agree with the recommendation of assessing the risk of exposure and infection depending on the role of each HCW, in the clinical setting (World Health Organization, 2020; Centers for Disease Control and Prevention, 2020; Greenhalgh et al., 2020).
 The decision on when a respirator is required must be based on the HCW’s risk assessment to streamline resource allocation.

-Priority should be given to the use of N95 respirators for HCWs who are in direct contact with COVID-19 confirmed hospitalized patients and especially those who perform aerosol producing procedures [39,40,41] used together with hand hygiene and other recommended PPE: aprons or gowns, goggles or face shields, and gloves [35].
+Priority should be given to the use of N95 respirators for HCWs who are in direct contact with COVID-19 confirmed hospitalized patients and especially those who perform aerosol producing procedures (Harnish et al., 2016; The Joint Commission, 2014; Cook, 2020) used together with hand hygiene and other recommended PPE: aprons or gowns, goggles or face shields, and gloves (Bischoff et al., 2011).

-HCWs must be provided with all the recommended PPE according to WHO technical specifications [21].
+HCWs must be provided with all the recommended PPE according to WHO technical specifications (World Health Organization, 2020).
 However, masks and respirators should never be considered as isolated measures and should be combined with other social and environmental measures.
-It is important to implement an effective training program to ensure proper use of PPE [22, 23, 40, 41, 42, 43].
+It is important to implement an effective training program to ensure proper use of PPE (Centers for Disease Control and Prevention, 2020; Greenhalgh et al., 2020; The Joint Commission, 2014; Cook, 2020; Huh, 2020; Phin, 2020).

 Both N95 respirators and surgical masks are effective and have important roles in protecting HCWs.
 Surgical masks are important for HCWs who fail fit testing, have a medical contraindication, have low risk of transmission, or have compliance issues.

-Noncompliance in terms of adjusting the N95 respirators has been found to be 25.7 times per 12 –hour shift (approximately 2 times /hour) Compliance is lower in overweight or obese HCWs [44].
-The risk of seal leakage is increased by body movement while performing medical procedures by HCWs [45].
+Noncompliance in terms of adjusting the N95 respirators has been found to be 25.7 times per 12 –hour shift (approximately 2 times /hour) Compliance is lower in overweight or obese HCWs (Rebmann et al., 2013).
+The risk of seal leakage is increased by body movement while performing medical procedures by HCWs (Suen et al., 2017).

-Universal use of surgical masks, adequate hand hygiene together with other recommended PPE are very effective infection control measures and should be considered for HCWs in lower risk areas of the hospital or in case of hospital settings with low economic resources or limited supply of N95 respirators [46, 47, 48].
+Universal use of surgical masks, adequate hand hygiene together with other recommended PPE are very effective infection control measures and should be considered for HCWs in lower risk areas of the hospital or in case of hospital settings with low economic resources or limited supply of N95 respirators (Hopman et al., 2020; Emanuel et al., 2020; Bong et al., 2020).

 4. What is the cost-benefit of N95 vs. facemasks.

-HCWs should be protected with the best protection available as we are facing a highly contagious viral respiratory infection (between 3.5-20% HCWs reported infected), with a high case fatality rate, caused by a novel virus with a multimodal way of transmission and with still limited proven effective interventions [49].
+HCWs should be protected with the best protection available as we are facing a highly contagious viral respiratory infection (between 3.5-20% HCWs reported infected), with a high case fatality rate, caused by a novel virus with a multimodal way of transmission and with still limited proven effective interventions (Ha, 2020).

 The COVID-19 pandemic has stretched health systems to a near breaking point globally.
 Supply chains have been disrupted and there are shortages of critical equipment including PPE.
 Assessing cost-effectiveness of any intervention is valuable even during normal operation, even more so during a pandemic where resources are scarce.
-There are significant differences in the cost of surgical masks versus N95 respirators, including personal and equipment costs of fit-testing N95 respirators.
-Previous research has shown N95 usage has an incremental cost of USD $490-$1230 to prevent one clinical respiratory illness [15].
-Considering the relatively high mortality of the COVID-19 and significant strain on the health care system, the additional cost of N95 respirator for at risk HCWs is cost-effective [15].
-Extended use of N95 respirators may be considered if guidelines are adhered [50, 51].
-The efficacy of both N95 and facemasks are greatly enhanced when a safe inter-personal distance between cases is maintained [52].
+There are significant differences in the cost of surgical masks versus N95 respirators, including personal and equipment costs of fit testing N95 respirators.
+Previous research has shown N95 usage has an incremental cost of USD $490-$1230 to prevent one clinical respiratory illness (Mukerji et al., 2017).
+Considering the relatively high mortality of the COVID-19 and significant strain on the health care system, the additional cost of N95 respirator for at risk HCWs is cost-effective (Mukerji et al., 2017).
+Extended use of N95 respirators may be considered if guidelines are adhered (Farrokhian et al., 2020; Rebmann et al., 2009).
+The efficacy of both N95 and facemasks are greatly enhanced when a safe inter-personal distance between cases is maintained (Setti et al., 2020) .

 5. Conclusions